-Table 10 illustrates the fit of the international predictive coefficient estimates of DVP and UVP by evaluating the fit of the model-implied mean, median, and standard deviation of the country predictive coefficients at each horizon.
-From panel A, the model fits the level and the cross-country dispersion of the DVP predictive coefficients quite well.
-Almost all model moments are within 1.645 standard deviations of the empirical counterparts; the only exception is the dispersion for the one- and two-month horizons.
-From panel B, both the model-implied level and cross-country dispersion of the UVP predictive coefficients are statistically close to their empirical counterparts, except for those beyond 10 months.
+Table 10 illustrates the fit of the international predictive coefficient estimates of DVP and UVP by evaluating the fit of the model-implied mean, median, and SD of the country predictive coefficients at each horizon.
+From Panel A, the model fits the level and the cross-country dispersion of the DVP predictive coefficients quite well.
+Almost all model moments are within 1.645 SDs of the empirical counterparts; the only exception is the dispersion for the one- and two-month horizons.
+From Panel B, both the model-implied level and cross-country dispersion of the UVP predictive coefficients are statistically close to their empirical counterparts, except for those beyond 10 months.
 These exceptions correspond to insignificant predictability coefficients from our empirical evidence.
 In general, our evidence suggests that the exposure measures, as conjectured in Equation (10), have the potential to explain the cross-country dispersion in the predictive coefficients.

 Finally, we discuss three other observations from Table 10 that are consistent with the empirical evidence.

 First, both the mean and the median of country predictive coefficients for the 22 countries are statistically close to the estimates in Table 3.
 Second, the model fit result also suggests that DVP and UVP should predict international EPs through different state variables, and the economic relevance of these state variables should be different across horizons.
-Third, the cross-country dispersion in DVP and UVP predictability also changes across horizons, suggesting that different international exposures may change both the level and the cross-horizon pattern of DVP or UVP predictability.
+Third, the cross-country dispersion in DVP and UVP predictability also changes across horizons, suggesting that different international exposures may change both the level and the crosshorizon pattern of DVP or UVP predictability.

-5. Economic interpretations
+5. Economic Interpretations

 In this section, we discuss the economic interpretations of our empirical model.
-To obtain insight into both the dynamics of international EPs and the drivers of the transmission of VPs across countries, we use both the time-series return predictability and the variation in predictability across countries.
-As a result, through the lens of our model, we are able to interpret (i) the dynamics of the VP components; (ii) their stock return predictability in an "average" country with median economic and financial exposure levels, and (iii) their stock return predictability in countries with low or high economic and financial exposure levels.
-Taking these results together, we discuss the relationship between global determinants and international EPs across horizons, across time, and across countries.
+To obtain insight into both the dynamics of international EPs and the drivers of the transmission of VPs across countries, we use both the time series return predictability and the variation in predictability across countries.
+As a result, through the lens of our model, we are able to interpret (i) the dynamics of